NJDFan/ctypes-bitfield/README.rst

 Changelog
 ---------

+0.3.3
+    Updated collections.MutableSet to collections.abc.MutableSet to avoid
+    deprecation.

+0.3.2
+    Fixed problem with the CachedHandler sometimes getting bytes instead of bytearray.

 0.3.1
     Fixed some packaging problems.

 0.3.0
     Turned the .items iterator into a list.
 It's never going to be so long that the overhead is a problem, and it makes interactive use from the command line so much easier.

     Added the CachedHandler, and moved bitfield and remotestruct from being single modules to being full packages.

 Works under Python 2.7+ and 3.2+

 :author:    Rob Gaddi, Highland Technology, Inc.
-:date:      24-Aug-2015
+:date:      28-May-2020
-:version:   0.3.0
+:version:   0.3.3